MIFIDPRU 8 Disclosure

 Diversity of the Members

-The DPI Members have a specific responsibility to set an appropriate standard of behaviour, to lead by example and to ensure that those they manage adhere to our policy and promote the aims of the Company with regard to equal opportunities.
+The DPI Members have a specific responsibility to set an appropriate standard of behaviour, to lead by example and to ensure that those they manage adhere to the DPI policies and promote the aims of the Company with regards to equal opportunities.

 As a signatory to the UN Principles for Responsible Investment (PRI) and the Operating Principles for Impact Management, DPI promotes high ESG and Impact standards and seeks to contribute to the UN Sustainable Development Goals.